Protecting Chiropractic from Bad Science and Bias

 Disclosure

 The information provided in this article and all PostGradDC coursework should not be considered standards of care.
 We offer this information for educational purposes only.
-This information is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+This information is not intended to be a substitute for professional medical opinion, advice, diagnosis, or treatment.
 Always seek the advice of your physician or qualified healthcare provider with any questions you may have regarding medical conditions or treatment.